4th of July Fireworks at Magic Island and Ala Moana: Family Logistics, Best Viewing Spots, What to Pack

 Magic Island parking lot lawn (slightly less crowded)

 The lawn between the parking lot and the playground gives you a great view, less density than the lagoon, and easier bathroom access.
-Get here by 5 p.m. for a good spot.
+Get here by 5 p.m.

 Ala Moana Center 2nd-level open parking deck (oceanside)

 If the idea of fighting 30,000 people on the grass sounds awful, the open-air parking decks at Ala Moana Center facing the ocean are an elevated, less-crowded option.
 Park on Macy's level or above and walk up to the top oceanfront deck.
 You will not hear the music as well but you will have a fantastic view, your car is right there, and the bathroom is in Macy's.
+This is the move when we have a baby with us.
+Pua and her crew did this last year and texted me a photo of all four kids passed out by 9:01.

 Ward Village rooftops and the Whole Foods deck

-For a totally different vibe: Whole Foods Queen in Ward Village has a rooftop with seating that turns into a viewing area.
+Different vibe entirely.
+Whole Foods Queen in Ward Village has a rooftop with seating that turns into a viewing area.
 Grab dinner at the cafe, claim a table by 5 p.m., and watch from a comfortable chair with food in front of you.

 Parking and Getting In

-Uber and Lyft are good options for getting in but bad options for getting out - surge pricing after the show is brutal and pickup zones are jammed for 90 minutes after the finale.
+Uber and Lyft are good options for getting in but bad options for getting out.
+Surge pricing after the show is brutal and pickup zones are jammed for 90 minutes after the finale.

 Family Logistics